-Madison Street serves as the southern boundary of River Forest, extending from Lathrop Avenue on the east to the DesPlaines River on the west.
+Madison Street serves as the southern boundary of River Forest, extending from Lathrop Avenue on the east to the Des Plaines River on the west.
 The south side of the corridor is in the Village of Forest Park and is developed with a variety of commercial and institutional uses, including a cemetery.

 The Madison Street Corridor is characterized by a mix of retail, rental and owner-occupied multi-family residential, service uses, and institutional/civic uses.
-Properties along the corridor have a relatively shallow lot depth and are bordered to the north by established single-family residential neighborhoods.
+Properties along the corridor have a relatively shallow lot depth and are bordered to the north by established residential neighborhoods.
 Madison Street has recently been improved with landscaped medians, streetscaping elements, parking and travel lane reconfiguration, and bump-outs at key locations.
-A TIF District has also recently been established for the Madison Street area and could serve as a powerful mechanism to foster and support economic development and improvement along the corridor.
+A TIF District was established in 2016 for the Madison Street area and could serve as a powerful mechanism to foster and support economic development and improvement along the corridor.